Jennifer Wen Ma: Ink-Based Works

 Charta published Ma's self-titled bilingual monograph in 2013.
 According to the introduction by Thomas Krens, Director Emeritus of Solomon R. Guggenheim Foundation, her "fluency is simultaneously linguistic, experimental and historical."
 The mediation between Eastern and Western cultures has already manifested itself in Ma's early works and becomes more prominent with her growing interest in traditional Chinese medium and iconography.

 The use of Chinese ink in Ma's works assumes complex meanings in a contemporary discourse.
 Her video Brain Storm juxtaposes her manipulation of fluid ink painting with an unwaveringly walking man and horse, evoking "a life's journey or a psychic one" whose "unfolding we witness with curiosity and fascination."
 She was seen to have rendered "a new artistic language of time-based landscape painting."
+From 15 October 2009–3 January 2010, The Phillips Collection displayed Brain Storm, reconfigured “…for the smaller, more intimate space of the Phillips, adding an audio component—the sound of breath blown through lips—that reinforces the atmospheric quality of the piece.”

 Ink was also used to address issues such as time and life.
 Ma's solo exhibition Inked with the Eslite Gallery in 2011 applied ink to live plants from which green leaves kept bursting out, displaying the resilience of life.